hjiang895/Unfair-Queue/README.md

 If you divide an `int` by another `int` in Java, you do something called "integer division".
 This is equivalent to taking off everything that appears after the decimal point.
 (This is also called finding the "floor".)
 Integer division in Java does not round to the nearest integer!

-Therefore, if you want to find the middle element, you can't always just divide the int size by int 2.
-You can experiment with using the `Math.floor()` and `Math.ceil()` methods in conjunction with casting to `double`.
+Therefore, if you want to find the middle element, you can't always just divide the `int size` by an `int 2`.
+To figure out how to get the middle you want, you can experiment with using the `Math.floor()` and `Math.ceil()` methods in conjunction with casting to `double`.
 You can also experiment with adding 1 or 2 to the size before doing the integer division.
 It's up to you to find the solution you like best.
+I suggest googling and trying out different ideas in Java and on paper.

 ### Don't forget the special cases
 If your queue is empty, remember that `removeMiddle()` and `peekMiddle()` should either throw an exception or return null.
 If your queue has one element, `removeMiddle` and `peekMiddle` should return that one element, of course.